 Tuition Assistance Overview

 Yavneh Day School is dedicated to providing a Jewish day school education to every family who desires the opportunity for their child(ren), regardless of financial status.
-The School appoints a Tuition Assistance Committee to review financial aid applications and to make financial aid award decisions.
+The School appoints a Tuition Assistance Committee to review tuition assistance applications and to make tuition assistance award decisions.
 The Committee balances the financial need of the families with the financial health of the school.

 Frequently Asked Questions (FAQs)

-Financial aid is based solely on need, defined as the difference between a family’s resources and a child’s education expense.
-Qualification is determined by Financial Aid for School Tuition (FAST), a service of the Independent School Management (ISM), used by many schools across the country.
+Tuition assistance is based solely on need, defined as the difference between a family’s resources and a child’s education expense.
+Qualification is determined by Clarity.

 Yes.
-The Financial Aid Committee keeps the identity of recipients and the content of financial aid applications confidential.
+The Tuition Assistance Committee keeps the identity of recipients and the content of tuition assistance applications confidential.
 The School expects that parents will also respect the confidential nature of the process.
 Any discussion pertaining to the identity of aid recipients or to the amount of aid awards is considered highly inappropriate and may result in the revocation of an award.

-A family’s application for financial aid has no bearing on the child’s application for admission.
-In other words, applying for financial aid does not lessen the likelihood that a child will be admitted to Yavneh.
+A family’s application for tuition assistance has no bearing on the child’s application for admission.
+In other words, applying for tuition assistance does not lessen the likelihood that a child will be admitted to Yavneh.
 The school welcomes applications from all families who desire a Jewish day school education for their child(ren), regardless of their financial situation.

-At any point during the cycle, a family can apply for additional aid if their financial circumstances change.
-Families are also required to notify the Director of Finance if their financial circumstances improve.
-Should this policy be modified in the future by the Board of Trustees, current families will be grandfathered at least through the graduation of the eldest child enrolled in the coming academic year.
+At any point during the cycle, a family can apply for additional tuition assistance if their financial circumstances change.
+Families are also required to notify the Controller if their financial circumstances improve.

-Please direct all financial aid-related questions to [email protected].
+Please direct all tuition assistance-related questions to [email protected].

 Financial Aid Application Process